How Memory Impacts Math Learning in Kids

 Memory Practice for Better Math Skills

-Practicing memory can significantly improve math abilities.
+Memory training can significantly improve math abilities.
 A study from the University of Cambridge in January 2021 found that regular memory exercises, such as card games, led to a 15% increase in working memory capacity for children aged 7–9.
 This improvement translated into better math problem-solving skills.

 Daily Practice: Repeated practice of math facts reduces the mental effort needed during problem-solving [8].